-- The site is approx. 1.9 hectares in area and comprises the south west portion of the R1 Mosstodloch designation, which is identified as having an indicative capacity of 50 units within the Moray Local Development Plan 2015.
-The site boundary does, however, also stretch to the north of the R1 designation to incorporate an area of land beyond the settlement boundary, which contains SUDs infrastructure, which will not only serve the proposed houses but also the rest of the houses in the remainder of the R1 designation. - The site has been designated for housing through a succession of local plans and has benefited from detailed planning permission for 59 houses since the original grant of permission on 8 February 2013.
-This original consent was later extended via the grant of planning application 16/00083/APP, which remains extant and unimplemented. - The site is currently used as agricultural land, is generally flat and low lying with a gentle slope at the northern boundary of the site. - The site is bounded to the south-west by a residential estate, to the north-west by a public road (Stynie Road) and to the south-east and north-east by open agricultural land. - The River Spey SAC, SPA and SSSI are located approx. 880m to the east. - The SEPA indicative flood map shows that the site is identified as being at 'little or no risk' from river flooding.
-The SEPA flood map also indicates that the majority of the site is at low risk from surface water flooding, with small localised areas shown to be at 'medium or high risk'. - Known sites of archaeological interest are present within the application site boundary, which have been subject of previous archaeological investigations.
+• The site is approx. 1.65 hectares in area and comprises the north and east portions of the R1 Mosstodloch designation, which is identified as having an indicative capacity of 50 units within the Moray Local Development Plan (LDP) 2015.
+The site boundary does, however, also stretch to the north of the R1 designation to incorporate an area of land beyond the settlement boundary, which contains SUDs infrastructure, which will not only serve the proposed houses but also the rest of the houses in the remainder of the R1 designation.

+- The site is designated as R1 in the emerging LDP and incorporates the area to the north of the site in which the SUDs is located and is identified as having an indicative capacity of 60 units. - The site is generally flat and is former agricultural land, which is now cleared with construction underway. - The site is bounded to the south by a residential estate, to the north-west by a public road (Stynie Road) and to the south-east and north-east by open agricultural land. - The River Spey SAC, SPA and SSSI are located approx. 880m to the east. - The SEPA indicative flood map shows that the site is identified as being at 'little or no risk' from river flooding.
+The SEPA flood map also indicates that the majority of the site is at low risk from surface water flooding, with small localised areas shown to be at 'medium or high risk'. - Known sites of archaeological interest are present within the application site boundary, which have been the subject of previous archaeological investigations.